-To monitor events according to the Correlation rules, you must deploy the rules in the Correlation Engine.
-When an event occurs that satisfies the rule criteria, the Correlation Engine generates a correlation event describing the pattern.
+To monitor events according to the correlation rules, you must deploy the rules in the correlation engine.
+When an event occurs that satisfies the rule criteria, the correlation engine generates a correlation event describing the pattern.

-NOTE: Events that are sent directly to the event store or dropped by event routing rules are not processed by the Correlation Engine.
+NOTE: Events that are sent directly to the event store or dropped by event routing rules are not processed by the correlation engine.

-The Sentinel Correlation Engine provides specific advantages over database-centric Correlation Engines.
+The Sentinel correlation engine provides specific advantages over database-centric correlation engines.

-- By relying on in-memory processing rather than database inserts and reads, the Correlation Engine performs during high steady-state volumes as well as during event spikes when under attack, which is the time when correlation performance is most critical. - The correlation volume does not slow down other system components, so the user interface remains responsive, especially with high event volumes. - The Correlation Engine can add events to incidents after an incident has been created. - You can deploy multiple Correlation Engines, each on its own server, without the need to replicate configurations or add databases.
-The Correlation Engine is built with a pluggable framework that allows the addition of new Correlation Engines.
+- By relying on in-memory processing rather than database inserts and reads, the correlation engine performs during high steady-state volumes as well as during event spikes when under attack, which is the time when correlation performance is most critical. - The correlation volume does not slow down other system components, so the user interface remains responsive, especially with high event volumes. - The correlation engine can add events to incidents after an incident has been created. - You can deploy multiple correlation engines, each on its own server, without the need to replicate configurations or add databases.
+The correlation engine is built with a pluggable framework that allows the addition of new correlation engines.
 Independent scaling of components provides cost-effective scalability and performance.

-NOTE: You cannot install more than one Correlation Engine on a single system.
-You can install additional Correlation Engines on remote systems, and then connect them to the Sentinel server.
+NOTE: You cannot install more than one correlation engine on a single system.
+You can install additional correlation engines on remote systems, and then connect them to the Sentinel server.

-For more information about installing the Correlation Engine, see "Installing Collector Managers and Correlation Engines" in the NetIQ Sentinel Installation and Configuration Guide.
+For more information about installing the Correlation Engine, see "Installing Collector Managers and Correlation Engines" in NetlQ Sentinel Installation and Configuration Guide > Installing Sentinel.